-Prior to joining Pardee RAND, Lilly was an associate at the Brookings Institution where she focused on U.S. security strategy, NATO’s policy toward emerging powers and populism in Europe.
-She also worked at the Eurasia Foundation in Washington, D.C. where she designed project monitoring and evaluation frameworks, and assessed the effectiveness of development projects in Russia.
-She is the author of the book Russian Foreign Policy Toward Missile Defense: Actors, Motivations, and Influence, which contains information from talks that Lilly conducted with Russia’s deputy defense minister and deputy minister of foreign affairs.
+Prior to joining Pardee RAND, Lilly was an associate at the Brookings Institution where she focused on U.S. security strategy, NATO’s policy toward emerging powers, and populism.
+She also worked at the United Nations Conference on Disarmament in Geneva, Switzerland, where she focused on issues related to the weaponization of space.
+She is the author of the book Russian Foreign Policy Toward Missile Defense: Actors, Motivations, and Influence, which contains information from talks Lilly conducted with Russia’s deputy defense minister and deputy minister of foreign affairs.

-Lilly has master’s degrees in Russian and East European studies from Oxford University and in international affairs from the Graduate Institute of International and Development Studies in Switzerland.
+Lilly has master’s degrees in Russian and East European studies from Oxford University (summa cum laude) and in international affairs from the Graduate Institute of International and Development Studies in Geneva, Switzerland.

 Bilyana Lilly, Russian Foreign Policy toward Missile Defense: Actors, Motivations, and Influence, Lexington Books, Rowman & Littlefield Publishing Group, 2014